LenderPanel.com

 Ipswich Building Society

-• Ipswich Building Society have just agreed I can take over the mortgage on my home.
-I had applied for a transfer of equity but is this a transfer of ownership of the title deeds on top?
+• Ipswich Building Society have today agreed I can take over the mortgage on the house.
+I have applied for a transfer of equity but is this a transfer of ownership of the house in addition?

-Questions that your conveyancing solicitor may ask about your Ipswich Building Society Transfer of Equity
+Questions that your conveyancer is likely to ask about your Ipswich Building Society Transfer of Equity

 Who will be responsible for the costs of the Transfer of Equity?